denis-beurive/java-by-the-command-line/example-15/README.md

-# Example 15: create and execute a JAR and build an MSI installer for it
+# Example 15: build an MSI installer with JPackage

 Let's take the simple Java application built from [example 3](../example-3).